merideum/merideum-spec/docs/merit.md

 const name = "Merideum"
 ```

 A type declaration is only necessary if the value of the variable is set to `null` at declaration.
+Otherwise, the type is inferred from the value of the assignment.

 ```
 const test: string? = null